aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown. x1
 - Casting a Basic or Mastery Skill reduces the Mana cost of your next Core Skill by [15 - 25%]. x1
 - Chain Lightning has a [30 - 40%] chance to chain 4 additional times. x2
+- Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds. x1
 - Crackling Energy has a [30 - 40%] chance to chain to an additional enemy. x2
 - Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds. x1
 - Each time Chain Lightning bounces, gain [1.5 - 3.0] Mana. x1